Kazmirchuk/qtnats/README.md

 `cmake` options:
 - BUILD_QMLNATS: build the QML plugin too; supported only for Qt6 (OFF by default)

-cmake will automatically pull `cnats` from GitHub, before generating the project.
+cmake will automatically clone `cnats` from GitHub, before generating the project.

 # Examples